colossalg/Jocks/README.md

 **NOTE:**
 Most of the following operators (unary and binary) may be overridden for user-defined classes by implementing methods with corresponding names.
-This behaviour is described below in the corresponding **Operator Overloading** section found below.
+This behaviour is described in the corresponding **Operator Overloading** section found below.

 Jocks supports the following **unary** operators: